Black History Facts in Our Church History #1

 28 North Street

 “Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.”
-(Matt: 5:16, KJV)
+(Matthew: 5:16, KJV)